UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 Knowledge Centre articles are written using GitHub markdown.
 For more information, see [*Basic writing and formatting syntax*](https://help.github.com/articles/basic-writing-and-formatting-syntax/).

-As we use DocFX to generate our Knowledge Centre web pages, you can also use DocFX markdown to add additional features to your articles.
+As we use DocFX to generate our Knowledge Centre site, you can also use DocFX markdown to add additional features to your articles.
 For example, DocFX markdown provides a way of highlighting notes, tips and warnings.

 ### Headings

 Use the `#` symbol to identify headings within the article.
-A single `#` for the article title and add additional `#` symbols to indicate the level of subheading for subsequent sections.
+Use a single `#` for the article title and add additional `#` symbols to indicate the level of subheading for subsequent sections.

 **Markdown:**